The average predictions of 61 pundits & journalists for the 2018-19 PL season

 We’ve rounded up what the BBC, Sky Sports, Daily Mirror, Daily Mail and our friends at Football365 have predicted ahead of the season opener between Manchester United and Leicester, rounding up 61 opinions in total.

 Of the BBC’s extensive list of 24 pundits, 21 think Manchester City will be the first side to retain the Premier League title in 10 years.
-If you’re looking for 2018 UK betting offers for UK users, it seems most think you’d be on pretty safe ground backing the Blues.

 All of Sky Sports’ Soccer Saturday pundits think they’ll top the pile again, as do the seven journalists who have given their opinion on Football365.